-Currently in its proof-of-principle testing, “Studio-in-a-Box” is an inexpensive, easy-to-use multimedia kit and accompanying user guides.
+Currently in its proof-of-principle testing, “Studio-out-of-the-Box” is an inexpensive, easy-to-use multimedia kit and accompanying user guidance.
 The “Box” provides a media production pathway to create and construct activities in the classroom, and to improve access to the use of media as an instructional tool.
-“One goal of the Media Hub is to approach multimedia education from an interdisciplinary perspective, incorporating lessons learned from cinema, theatre, pedagogy, cognitive science, and a variety of other sources,” Waxman shares, “Studio-in-a-Box is aimed at taking many of the lessons we’ve learned in media pedagogy and production and democratizing that ability to learners and teachers of all backgrounds.”
+“One goal of the Media Hub is to approach multimedia education from an interdisciplinary perspective, incorporating lessons learned from cinema, theatre, pedagogy, cognitive science, and a variety of other sources,” Waxman shares, “Studio-out-of-the-Box is aimed at taking many of the lessons we’ve learned in media pedagogy and production and democratizing that ability to learners and teachers of all backgrounds.”

-Preliminary versions of the “Box” were beta-tested in the Harvard undergraduate writing course Expository Writing 20: What is Health?, led by CHDS faculty member Eve Wittenberg; Harvard Graduate School of Education course T550: Designing for Learning by Creating; and with the Learning Lab team at the Global Health Education and Learning Incubator.
-Product development and assessment are continuing through the next year in a course based pilot studies across the University.
+Preliminary versions of the “Box” were beta-tested in the Harvard undergraduate writing course “Expository Writing 20: What is Health?” led by CHDS faculty member Eve Wittenberg; Harvard Graduate School of Education course “T550: Designing for Learning by Creating”; and with the Learning Lab team at the Global Health Education and Learning Incubator.
+Product development and assessment are continuing through the next year in course-based pilot studies across the University.